5 Questions to ask your manufacturer to understand if they can repeatably produce high quality parts.

 - Tooling and Design

-- Dedicated part and tooling engineering team managing supplier performance and tooling construction
+- Dedicated part and tooling engineering team managing supplier performance and tooling construction.
+Design reviews to ensure expectations are met.

 Have more questions about the role of quality manufacturing for your parts and components?
 Interested in exploring plastic thermoforming solutions for your OEM product?